 After many years of seeking, Siddhartha became 'Buddha,' - awake- when he realised the immediate unified nature of reality.
 He realised that what we take as solid and permanent is not so, and that what is true only appears here-and-now.
 He saw that unease and dissatisfaction arises when we become caught in our wishes, desires and expectations rooted in our ideas and concepts, instead of acting as the real-moment expression of the universe

-We can realise we already know reality by paying careful attention to our moment-by-moment sense experience without indulging or resisting it.
+We can realise we already know reality by paying careful attention to our moment-by-moment experience without indulging or resisting it.
 If we do so, we see for ourselves that there is nothing fixed about it.
 Even what we call our "self" is always changing.
-We meet our life and discover that we are indivisibly part of reality, never ever separate; that action is what makes reality, what makes our life.
+We meet our life fully and discover that we are indivisibly part of reality, never ever separate; that action is what makes reality, what makes our life.

-The Buddha suggested we 'enter the stream' of every dimension of our life (the eightfold path) imbued with this intuitive understanding that is already present when we drop identification with concepts.
+The Buddha suggested we 'enter the stream' of every dimension of our life (the eightfold path) imbued with this intuitive understanding that is already present when we drop identification with our concepts.
 If we take up this path we can unbind ourselves from unease and dissatisfaction.
 He suggested we need no belief in the supernatural or in creator gods to do this.

 Zen- in the sitting practice of zazen- has two aspects.